oracle/oci-python-sdk/docs/sdk_behaviors/retries.rst

 ..
 Note::
     Some services can enable retries for operations by default which would follow the ``oci.retry.DEFAULT_RETRY_STRATEGY``.
     This can be overridden using any alternatives mentioned above.
+To know which service operations have retries enabled by default, look at the operation's description in the SDK - it will say either that it has retries enabled by default, or that it does not have retries enabled by default.